What's the difference between product leadership and product management?

 • Build trust through delivery: consistent execution creates credibility for bold bets

-To become a great product leader, you need a natural propensity to build epic stuff, a passion for impact, and a wide combination of skills—from software engineering and product development to monetization and growth.
-It's a journey of continuous learning and deliberate practice.
+To become a great product leader, you need a natural propensity to build epic stuff, a passion for impact, and a wide combination of skills - from software engineering and product development to monetization and growth.
+In the Innovation Mode methodology, the nine traits provide a development framework: assess yourself honestly against each, identify your weakest areas, and pursue experiences that stretch you there.

 • Talk to users obsessively: before, during, and after building